Homemade Nutter Butters

 Of course, since we made our copycat Nutter Butter cookies by hand, they’re not all perfect looking, but let me tell you, the flavor is off the charts!!

-For your convenience in re-creating our Homemade Nutter Butters, I’ve included shop-able ad links to some of the products we used.
-Disclosure policy available here.
+For your convenience in re-creating this recipe, I’ve included shop-able ad links to some of the products we used; read our disclosure policy available here.

 Finally, we pressed the cookie dough logs flat with a fork and pinched the middle to made a copycat Nutter Butter shape.